 - Start each question on a fresh page.

 - Time management (or lack of it!) is the most common reason for failure.

-– This will be a 50 mark compulsory case study including preparation statement of financial position and/or a group statement of profit of loss and other comprehensive income or statement of cash flows which may include a foreign subsidiary, discontinued activities, disposals and/or acquisitions.
-This will include other accounting complications such as financial instruments, pensions, share-based payment and impairments.
+Section A is the 50-mark compulsory case study and will include a preparation statement of financial position and/or a group statement of profit of loss and other comprehensive income or statement of cash flows which may include foreign subsidiary, discounted activities, disposals and/or acquisitions.
+This will include other accounting complications such as financial instruments, pensions, share-based payment and impairment.

-One of these questions can also include elements of group accounting, especially if question 1 is a statement of cash flows question.
+One of these questions can also include elements of group accounting, especially if Q1 is a statement of cash flow question.

-Don’t spend too much time on numerical parts at the expense of the written parts.
+General advice: Don’t spend too much time on numerical parts at the expense of the written bits!
 It is often easier to pick up marks in written questions than in complex numerical ones.
-Work on the basis of 1 mark per well explained point for written questions.
+Work on the basis of 1 mark per well-explained point for written questions.

 - Q1 is a balance sheet or cash flow or p/l in roughly that order of probability but roughly equal probability.

 - Q2 & Q3 will be the usual mix of the usual suspects including fi and dt and nca and sbp and revenue and provisions and so on.

 - Q4 sees leases as red hot.
 Meaning it will probably be something else like provisions or goodwill or general corporate reporting.